 Samsung Electronics' first tablet computer, the Galaxy Tab, will go on sale in two weeks, it said on Thursday, turning up the heat on Apple Inc's iPad.
 Global handset vendors and PC makers including Nokia, LG Electronics and Hewlett-Packard Co are moving into the new category of devices,

-"We see huge potential for this kind of product," YH Lee, head of marketing at Samsung Mobile, told Reuters in an interview on the sidelines of the IFA consumer electronics fair.
+between traditional PCs and smartphones, taking a cue from Apple.
+Dell Inc said last month it was launching its new tablet device, the Dell Streak, to U.S. customers."We see huge potential for this kind of product," YH Lee, head of marketing at Samsung Mobile, told Reuters in an interview on the sidelines of the IFA consumer electronics fair.
 The Galaxy Tab, with a 7-inch screen, will go on sale in European markets in mid-September.
 The device, which uses Google's Android software, offers access to books, films and music.

 "Samsung is betting big on the tablet category with this device," said Ben Wood, research director at CCS Insight, adding the success of Galaxy Tab, which is clearly smaller than iPad, which has a 9.7-inch screen, will depend on pricing.
 Samsung's portfolio management director Thomas Richter said prices would depend on operator packages in different countries, but the device would cost more than high-end smartphones.